Should you tackle the famous Lost City with kids?

 There’s certainly no Michelin dining, but you will get extensive menus of Western and local cuisines, clean, reasonable service and about 50% cheaper than eating in one of the few restaurants in the Visitor Center Plaza!

 Inside Petra, you will find several stalls selling small drinks and snacks to keep you going.
-As we did not go as far as the monastery we didn’t see it ourselves but we understand the Basin Restaurant has decent enough buffet lunch that makes it a pricey, but popular stop for hungry travelers (some hotels/tours may also give you vouchers for lunch here).
+As we did not go as far as the monastery we didn’t see it ourselves but we understand the Basin Restaurant has decent enough buffet lunch that makes it a pricey, but popular stop for hungry travellers (some hotels/tours may also give you vouchers for lunch here).

 A mustn’t miss experience is to have a drink in a 3000-year-old Nabatean cave, The Cave Bar!
 Granted it hasn’t always been a bar but is part of the Petra Guest House Hotel right at the entrance to Petra (It doesn’t open until 3pm if you are planning a well-deserved beverage on your exit from Petra!)